Infant (3wks- walking well)

 Toddlers (12-24 months)

 Toddlers at Little Seeds have the schedule and predictably they need to feel safe, and the trust and creativity they need to explore and learn.
 Toddlers need a lot of redirection even in our very safe space, setting clear, consistent, compassionate limits set kids up to succeed.
-They still have close relationships with attentive staff, but eat together family style meals supplied by the program (nutritional and attentive to allergies), and nap in the middle of the day, and walk our neighborhood outings.
+They still have close relationships with attentive staff and eat together family style meals supplied by the program (nutritional and attentive to allergies).
+Toddlers nap in the middle of the day and have regular walks and park time in our neighborhood.

 Their classroom takes up the whole second floor of our brownstone, and enjoys big windows and high ceilings.
 There’s a cuddly soft corner for books, lots of props for dramatic play, daily exposure to art, playdough, clay, water, and sand.
 Blocks to build with, cars to drive, soft blocks to build up and knock down, plenty of things to dump and fill, and a play kitchen for cooking up rich language and social opportunities.